-I am a 4th year PhD candidate in the Computer Science Department at the University of California, Irvine.
+I am a PhD candidate in the Computer Science Department at the University of California, Irvine.
 Padhraic Smyth is my advisor.
 My research interests reside in both the theory and application of Bayesian models, with a emphasis on choosing priors and incorportating neural networks for inference.
 I've done research internships at Amazon, Microsoft Research / Bing, and Twitter Cortex.
 I graduated from Lehigh University (Bethlehem, PA) where I worked with Henry Baird.
+I will be graduating in Spring 2018 and am interested in both postdoctoral and industrial research positions.

 preprints / working papers